 How to Make Bad Gift Wrapping Work for You This Christmas

-As we head into the final weekend before Christmas, a lot of us will begin to experience that frantic rush that comes with just days to go before the big day.
+As we head into the final days before Christmas, a lot of us will begin to experience that frantic rush that comes with it.

 For some, one of the biggest sources of stress this time of the year is transforming that pile of purchases into brightly wrapped presents that will sparkle under the tree.

 But achieving that 'perfect' wrapping job can be quite elusive for a lot of people - I included - which might tempt you to just slap some shiny paper, ribbons, and bows together and call it good.
 After all, it's the thought that counts, right?

 It depends on who is on the receiving end.

 Fast Company Associate Editor Maureen Morrin enlisted the help of two college professors, Jessica Rixom and Brett Rixon, from the University of Nevada, Reno to conduct a trio of experiments to explore the impact of gift wrapping.

 They even wrote up their conclusions for a paper recently published by the Journal of Consumer Psychology.